John Wayne (1907-1979)

 John Wayne

-John Wayne appeared in almost 180 films over the course of his career and won a Best Actor Oscar in 1969.
-His box-office appeal was huge and his movies have so far grossed over $700million - far in excess of any other performer.
 Yet, he was far more than just a money making machine.
-He became a legend, an image for the youth of America and the world to aspire to, an image of moral strength, physical courage and immense determination.
+He became a legend, an icon for the youth of America and the world to aspire to, an image of moral strength, physical courage and immense determination.
 His career spans almost the entire history of Hollywood, beginning in silent movies in the 1920's right up to 'The Shootist' in 1976 when he gave one of his greatest ever performances.

 The American Film Institute named him thirteenth among the Greatest Male Stars of All Time.
 In 2007 a Harris Poll placed Wayne third among America's favorite film stars.
 He is the only one who has appeared on the poll every year.
 His movie,'The Searchers' was named the Greatest Western of all time by the American Film Institute in 2008.
-He is the most popular actor in history and is still, today, 3 decades after his death, an immense presence towering over Hollywood.

 John Wayne was born in Winterset, Iowa on May 26, 1907.
 His birth name was Marion Robert Morrison, which was changed shortly afterwards to Marion Mitchell Morrison as his parents had decided to give their next son the name Robert.